gabrielemariotti/cardslib/doc/EXPAND.md

         header.setButtonExpandVisible(true);
 ```

+Pay attention: the method `header.setButtonExpandVisible(true)` has a higher priority.

-You can enable the expand/collapse action by clicking on a different Views.
+You can enable the expand/collapse action by clicking on a different View.
 You have to set the `ViewToClickToExpand` on the `Card`.

 ``` java